krasimir/bubble.js/README.md

 ### Tests

-Open `tests` directory in a browser.
+Open `tests` directory in a browser or click on [this](http://work.krasimirtsonev.com/git/bubblejs/tests) link.